 Why Do Orange Cats Have Black Spots?

 The most common reason for these dark spots is lentigo simplex, a genetic condition that is most common in orange tabby, calico, flame point, and tortoiseshell cats.
-Most often the spots (called lentigines) appear in middle-aged to older cats, but they can begin appearing in cats as young as one-year-old.
+Most often the spots (lentigines) appear in middle-aged to older cats, but they can begin appearing in cats as young as 1 year of age.

 What Are the Spots?